ga4gh/ga4gh-server/docs/status.rst

  - AnnouncePeerResponse (new)
  - GetInfoResponse (new)

-- Remove feature_id from ExpressionLevel and add ability to search by the Name ffield #1580  Impacts
+- Remove feature_id from ExpressionLevel and add ability to search by the Name field #1580  Impacts
  - 'POST /expressionlevels/search'
  - `GET /expressionlevels/{id}`